Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 ### 5. Develop a Marketing Strategy

 Social media is a powerful tool for promoting your online business.
 Create profiles on popular platforms like Facebook, Instagram, and Twitter to engage with your audience and share content.
 Use targeted ads to reach specific demographics and drive traffic to your website.
+If you need more pointers, search more [SMM tips and strategies]({{< relref "social-media-marketing-strategies" >}}).

 Content marketing involves creating valuable content to attract and engage your target audience.
 Start a blog on your website to share industry insights, how-to guides, and product reviews.
 According to HubSpot, businesses that blog generate 55% more website visitors and 97% more inbound links.